Esteban Manuel de Villegas

-Esteban Manuel de Villegas (Matute, La Rioja, 5 February 1589Nájera, La Rioja, 3 September 1669) was a 17th-century Spanish poet.
+Esteban Manuel de Villegas (5 February 1589, in Matute, La Rioja – 3 September 1669, in Nájera, La Rioja) was a 17th-century Spanish poet.

 Biography

 Villegas studied grammar in Madrid and later enrolled at the University of Salamanca on 20 November 1610.
 There he obtained a degree in Law, though he never entered the legal profession.
 Though he was the royal treasurer in Nájera, he did not obtain any of the positions he wanted.
 Despite coming from a wealthy family, he spent his entire life in financial difficulties due to his numerous children and his continuous involvement in litigation.
 At the age of 36, he married Doña Antonia de Leyva Villodas, twenty years younger than him.
 In 1659 he was tried by the Inquisition which accused him of believing himself in possession of the absolute truth.
 He was jailed after responding that he knew more about thorny questions than the Church Fathers.
 He wrote satires against religious communities.
 Many of these writings are lost, as they were confiscated by the Inquisition.
 The Inquisition condemned him to four years of exile in Santa María Ribarredonda, but he was pardoned after a year.
 It seems probable that the rest of the sentence was remitted, for the report of the local inquisition lays stress on Villegas’s simple piety, on the extravagance of his attire, and on the eccentricity of his general conduct and conversation, so marked as to suggest a mental disturbance.
 He died at the age of 80 in Nájera.